lil5/goscope/CONTRIBUTING.md

 If you make changes to the Vue.js app, navigate in terminal to the root of the project and run (following commands all assume your pwd is the root of project):
 - Build the Vue.js app run `cd frontend && npm run build`
-- To create the bindata file: `cd ../goscope && go-bindata -nomemcopy  ../frontend/dist/...`
+- To create the bindata file, from the `src/utils` directory: `go-bindata -nomemcopy  ../../frontend/dist/...`
-- Edit the `bindata.go` file in `/goscope` so that the package is `goscope` instead of `main`
+- Edit the `bindata.go` file in `src/utils` so that the package is `utils` instead of `main`